Top Tips to Prevent Falls from Shepherd Center’s Director of Injury Prevention and Education

 By Emma Harrington, director of injury prevention and education at Shepherd Center

-Falls are the third-most-common cause of injury at Shepherd Center and have accounted for 15% of patient admissions in the last 15 months.
-Falls also are the most common cause of traumatic brain injuries and are not considered a normal part of the aging process.
+Falls are the most common cause of traumatic brain injuries and the second-leading cause of spinal cord injuries.
+They are not considered a normal part of the aging process.
 Protect yourself and your loved ones by following these simple steps to reduce the risk of falling.

 Top Tips to Prevent Falls